Centene Corporation (CNC) Shares Decline Despite Market Challenges

-The stock price of Centene Corporation (NYSE: CNC) has dropped by -0.97 compared to previous close of 68.28.
-Despite this, the company has seen a fall of -1.26% in its stock price over the last five trading days.
+The stock price of Centene Corporation (NYSE: CNC) has plunged by -2.62 when compared to previous closing price of 67.21, but the company has seen a -3.21% decline in its stock price over the last five trading sessions.
 Barron’s reported on 03/24/23 that Centene CEO Moves to Buy Beaten-Down Shares

 Is It Worth Investing in Centene Corporation (NYSE: CNC) Right Now?

-Centene Corporation (NYSE: CNC) has a price-to-earnings ratio of 25.65x that is above its average ratio.
-Additionally, the 36-month beta value for CNC is 0.56.
-There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 3 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”
+Centene Corporation (NYSE: CNC) has a price-to-earnings ratio that is above its average at 24.83x. and a 36-month beta value of 0.56.
+Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 3 as “overweight,” 6 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for CNC is $84.58, which is $17.98 above the current price.
-The public float for CNC is 545.25M and currently, short sellers hold a 1.47% ratio of that float.
-The average trading volume of CNC on May 10, 2023 was 3.66M shares.
+The average price predicted for Centene Corporation (CNC) by analysts is $84.58, which is $19.61 above the current market price.
+The public float for CNC is 545.25M, and at present, short sellers hold a 1.53% of that float.
+On May 17, 2023, the average trading volume of CNC was 3.48M shares.

 CNC’s Market Performance

-CNC’s stock has seen a -1.26% decrease for the week, with a 1.96% rise in the past month and a -4.73% fall in the past quarter.
-The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 2.35% for Centene Corporation.
-The simple moving average for the past 20 days is -0.48% for CNC’s stock, with a -14.00% simple moving average for the past 200 days.
+CNC’s stock has seen a -3.21% decrease for the week, with a -4.73% drop in the past month and a -10.81% fall in the past quarter.
+The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 2.30% for Centene Corporation The simple moving average for the past 20 days is -3.36% for CNC’s stock, with a -16.10% simple moving average for the past 200 days.

 Analysts’ Opinion of CNC